2020 International Research Grant Program

 - A brief justification of the experimental design selected should be included, in addition to the alternative strategies considered during the development of the project plans.
 Brief justifications or arguments supporting the choices of instruments, methods or models chosen will be helpful to reviewers.
 Outline the plans for data management, quality control and analysis.

 List and describe facilities and space, equipment, animals and/or human subject or clinical populations, and any other relevant physical or human resources.
 Identify all new resources that the proposed project will require.
 Include a brief justification and rationale for the individual line items in the proposed online budget that you are requesting funding.
-A total of $5,000 over a two-three year period not to exceed $2,500 per year (if you request the full $2,500 for 2 years and are requesting a 3 year award you will not be able to request travel funds for one of those years) must be allocated to support registration and travel to the annual Alzheimer’s Association International Conference (AAIC), a condition of the award.
+A total of $5,000 over a two/three-year period not to exceed $3,000 per year (if you request the full $5,000 for two years of travel and are requesting a three-year award, you will not be able to request travel funds for one of those years) must be allocated to support registration and travel to the annual Alzheimer’s Association International Conference (AAIC), a condition of the award.

 A biosketch should be included for both the applicant and mentor.

-Limited to 3 letters and no more than 3 pages each.
+Limited to three letters and no more than three pages each.
 A letter of reference from the mentor is not necessary as they are submitting a statement of mentorship.

-7. Provide a W9 signed and dated by the Signing Official for US entities.
-For non-US entities provide a W8 signed and dated by the Signing Official.
+- Provide a W9 signed and dated by the Signing Official for U.S. entities.
+For non-U.S. entities, provide a W8 signed and dated by the Signing Official.

-All resubmissions have the opportunity, if they wish, to provide a 1-page summary addressing comments raised by reviewers in a prior review cycle(s).
+All resubmissions have the opportunity, if they wish, to provide a one-page summary addressing comments raised by reviewers in a prior review cycle(s).

 - Attendance at an Association-sponsored event for new investigators at the Alzheimer’s Association’s International Conference (AAIC)